-No local funding is available for visitors, though on site accommodation during f2f data reduction visits will be provided free of charge.
-Eligible visitors can apply for MARCUs support.
+No local funding is available, although accommodation in the guest rooms will be free of charge for ARC data reduction visits.
+Eligible visitors can further apple for MARCUs support.

 The UK node in Manchester

 The UK ARC Node is centrally located at the University of Manchester, Jodrell Bank Centre for Astrophysics, conveniently placed for all national and international transport links.
 Six ARC staff (plus IT and administrative support) divide their time between face to face user support and related research and development.
 Facilities for visiting astronomers include a large, dedicated room with ample desk space and powerful computing facilities, which can also be used for small meetings and tutorials.
 The node has very fast internet links (enhanced due to Manchester participation in real-time VLBI) for communication with the ESO-based ALMA Archive.
 Staff can also provide guidance for users wanting to install ALMA software on their laptops, where appropriate.